duffman/cm-node-tree/demodoc.md

 ## Samples
-Please see the samples folder located in the repo, I have implemented a few use cases to that will give yo ua pretty good idea of how you can make use of Zynaptic Node
+Please see the samples folder located in the repo, I have implemented a few use cases to that will give yo ua pretty good idea of how you can make use of Zynaptic Nodea

 ### Simple Demo